 In general, you should avoid refinancing your mortgage if you’ll waste money and increase risk.
 It’s easy to fall into the traps below, so make sure you steer clear of these common mistakes.

 Extending a Loan’s Term

-Generally this happens through a higher interest rate.
+Even if a loan is advertised as a "no closing cost" loan, you still pay to refinance.
+In many cases, that happens through a higher interest rate than you would otherwise pay.
 To better understand no closing cost refinance loans, research the basics of such loans to avoid common pitfalls.

 When you choose a loan with “no closing costs,” you may pay a higher rate for the life of your loan instead of paying one-time fees.

 You can use home equity to consolidate debts.
 To do so, you might refinance your existing loan with an even larger loan.
 Also known as cash-out refinancing, this approach provides additional cash that you can use to pay down credit cards, auto loans, and other debts.

 Debt consolidation may seem appealing because you reduce interest rates on your debt by converting consumer debts into lower-interest-rate home equity debts.
 But that move can backfire if all you do is free up capacity on your credit cards and rack up more consumer debt.
 Moving debt around is not the same as paying it off.

 It can also backfire if you are unable to pay the larger loan balance and risk losing your home.
 If you’re having trouble paying consumer debts, think twice before putting your home on the line.
 Consider enrolling in a debt consolidation program before taking such a drastic step.

 In some states, home purchase loans have special protection from creditors: In the event of foreclosure, lenders might not be allowed to sue you if they lose money on your loan and subsequent home sale.
 Those legal actions, known as deficiency judgments, can haunt you even after you leave your home.